-Cajun Shrimp Alfredo Ingredients
+Shrimp Alfredo Recipe ingredients

-This recipe calls for a LOT of dairy products, so plan on visiting your grocery store for the ones you don’t keep at home.
+This great recipe calls for a LOT of dairy products, so plan on visiting your grocery store for the ones you don’t keep at home.
 The good news is these should be simple, easy-to-find ingredients.

-- Andouille sausage—smoked andouille is best here, in my opinion, but if you can only get the fresh kind, that works, too!
+- Andouille sausage—Smoked andouille is best here, in my opinion, but if you can only get the fresh kind, that works, too!
 You’ll need to cook it all the way through before slicing and adding to the pasta.
 I prefer pork over chicken andouille sausage because I think the flavor is better.

-- Salted butter—this serves as our base for the sauce.
+- Salted butter—This serves as our base for the sauce.

-- Heavy cream—also known as heavy whipping cream.
+- Heavy cream—Also known as heavy whipping cream.
 It’s thick, luscious and provides a TON of flavor to our cajun shrimp alfredo.
 There is no substitute.

-- Whole milk—this thins out our sauce without skimping on flavor.
+- Whole milk—This thins out our sauce without skimping on flavor.
 While you could substitute it for lower fat milk, I don’t suggest that since Alfredo sauce is meant to be decadent.

-- Grated parmesan cheese—please purchase the real deal and not the shelf-stable kind.
+- Grated parmesan cheese—Please purchase the real deal and not the shelf-stable kind.
 The cheese counter at our local grocery sells containers of freshly grated parmesan, and I bet yours does, too.

-- Fresh parsley—for garnish
+- Fresh parsley—For garnish and optional.

-How to make this Cajun Shrimp Alfredo Pasta Recipe
+How to make Cajun Shrimp Alfredo

 - Sear the andouille sausage in a large skillet with high sides over medium-high heat.
 We’ll do this to crisp up the sausage casing, as well as warm the meat through.
 When crispy and browned, remove the sausage from the pan.
 Slice into rounds and set aside for later.